giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ## The dilemma

-So on the one side, JavaScript: wonderful language (no, don't listen to those Java and Go snobs), no build time, really great tooling.
+So on the one side, JavaScript: wonderful language, no build time, really great tooling.
 And dynamically typed, with all the pros and cons that come with this.
 And on the other side, TypeScript: a variation on JavaScript, statically typed, altough as dynamic as you want it to be.
 And transpiled, with all the cons that come with this (no, there are no pros to transpilation).

 So what to choose for a new project?
 I've just joined [a new company](https://roundforest.com), and I'd like to figure out what to use there!
 My heart went for JavaScript and it's buildless